yarnpkg/berry/.github/ISSUE_TEMPLATE/compatibility.md

 Compatibility issues go in two categories:

-- Either they are actionable (for instance the problem is that Yarn is missing support for the `gist:` protocol), in which case you should open either a bug (or an enhancement in this particular case).
+- Either they are actionable (for instance the problem is that Yarn is missing support for the `gist:` protocol), in which case you should open a bug (or an enhancement in this particular example).

 - Or they are not actionable (for instance the relevant package is throwing "accessing undeclared dependency" errors), in which case you should open a Discussion, and probably